Purified phase estimation samples spectra efficiently: Discussion and conclusion

-DOS-QPE shows potential as a framework that bypasses state preparation bottlenecks while taking advantage of the incoherent nature of the environment to return physically relevant observables otherwise inaccessible.
+DOS-QPE thus emerges as a framework that bypasses eigenstate-preparation bottlenecks while leveraging the incoherent nature of realistic environments to return physically relevant observables that are otherwise difficult to access.
+Conceptually, this purified viewpoint resonates with the random purification channel paradigm developed in quantum learning theory by Tang et al.~\cite{tang}, Pelecanos et al.~\cite{pelecanos}, and Girardi et al.~\cite{girardi}: in both cases, purification elevates mixed-state access from a nuisance to a resource for running pure-state algorithms.
 Connections to non-linear functions of spectral densities, gradient estimation, and Bell-type measurements~\cite{Scali_2024_2} indicate a broader algorithmic utility within hybrid optimization and quantum learning frameworks.
-Embedding DOS-QPE within Green's functions formulations~\cite{Libbi_2022,Umeano_2025} could further help in dynamical response theory offering access to electronic, vibrational, or nuclear observables.
+Embedding DOS-QPE within Green's function formulations~\cite{Libbi_2022,Umeano_2025} could further support dynamical response theory, offering access to electronic, vibrational, or nuclear observables and strengthening the role of purified phase estimation as a core primitive for future quantum simulations.